 Feb.
 23 7:00 p.m.
 CBC 232-235: Barbara Gordon Memorial Lecture:

-This year's speaker will be:
+This year's speaker was:

 Professor, Linguistics Program, University of North Texas

 WHAT ENDANGERED LANGUAGES TEACH US ABOUT HUMAN COGNITION

 Dr. Chelliah also presented a second talk on Friday, Feb.
 24, at 10:00 a.m. in CBC 232-235.

 That talk was:

 COGNITIVE ACCESSIBILITY AND ANIMACY: PREDICTORS OF REFERENCE FORM IN THE TIBETO-BURMAN LANGUAGE MEITEI

 Miami FLing 2016 took place Mar.
 9-12, 2016, and included the annual FLYM (Florida Linguistics Yearly Meeting) and our annual LINGUISTICS MATTERS FESTIVAL, along with the 2015-16 BARBARA GORDON MEMORIAL LECTURE.

 Information on the event can be found here:

 - We anticipate, pending approval, the opening of a new, inter-disciplinary PhD Program in Linguistics in the future.
 For details and information, please contact Prof. Mueller Gathercole, at firstname.lastname@example.org.